CLARIAH/wp6-missieven/README.md

 This is **work in progress!**

+*   2020-10-13 A new TF version (0.3) has been delivered Footnote bodies are almost all checked and corrected (12247 in total), footnote marks have been checked en corrected for volumes 1-4, there remain at least (300) pages with unlinked footnotes out of the 5270 pages that have footnotes.
+    Editorial text is now in the main text, on equal footing with the original letter content, but separable from it in a number of ways.
 *   2020-10-13 A new TF version (0.2) has been delivered, and there is now a TF-app [missieven](https://github.com/annotation/app-missieven) for this corpus.
     That means that functions like the Text-Fabric browser and easy downloading of data are supported.